José Graziano da Silva: Career at FAO

 In March 2006, Graziano became an Assistant Director General of the Food and Agriculture Organization (FAO), and served as FAO's regional representative for Latin America and the Caribbean.
 During his tenure, Graziano obtained from the countries of Latin America a commitment to eradicate hunger by 2025.
 He also promoted a program on rural issues, which defends the strengthening of institutions and public policies aimed at achieving comprehensive and inclusive development in rural areas.

-On 2011, Graziano launched his candidacy for the post of Director General of FAO.
+In 2011, Graziano launched his candidacy for the post of Director General of FAO.
 He was elected on June 26, 2011, by the agency's 37th conference in Rome, replacing Jacques Diouf, whose 18-year tenure prompted a change in the agency's rules to set term limits.
 Graziano received 92 of the 180 votes on a second ballot, defeating former Spanish Minister of Foreign Affairs Miguel Ángel Moratinos.
 Other candidates on the first ballot were Franz Fischler (Austria), Indroyono Soesilo (Indonesia), Mohammad Saeid Noori Naeini (Iran), and Latif Rashid (Iraq).
 Graziano's term as Director General of FAO began on January 1, 2012, and end in July 2015.

 Oxfam welcomed Graziano's victory, saying he had the expertise and commitment to "transform our broken food system and make the shift toward a new agricultural future".
 The United States also welcomed Graziano's election, stressing the need for continued reform and a push for sustainable agricultural development, greater access to nutritional crops and more opportunities for women and small-scale farmers.